pchemguy/spec-kit/templates/capabilities/capabilities.md

 ##### Boundary and Grouping Rules

-Capability anchors are formed by grouping or splitting classified capabilities into cohesive, user-recognizable areas.
+Capabilities are formed by grouping or splitting capability candidates into cohesive, user-recognizable areas.

 The LLM MUST determine capability boundaries using the following ordered evaluation factors: